danieleteti/loggerpro/README.md

 end.
 ```

-The most flexible/correct approach is not much complicated than the global logger ones.
-Check how is simple toto create a custom instance of logwriter
+The most flexible/correct approach is not much complicated than the global logger one.
+Check how is simple to create a custom instance of logwriter

 ```delphi
 program getting_started_console_appenders;